dweggyness/CommLab-Assignment2/README.md

 The proper implementation of animations and user interaction demanded that we take the liberty from user to scroll at certain points in order to give time for animations to complete and the story to be completely told.

 We also used sounds for knocking, cracking, glass break, and Moby bumping into the wall in the end.
 The sounds helped reinforce the user interactions and react to them in order to make the user experience more pleasant.

+We implemented several of McCloud's concepts.
+First, the use of lines and how they can convey various meanings.
+I used it by using different text fonts which gave a sense of identity to each of the characters.
+Another usage of line was to express emotions such as in the final scene where the axolotl bumps into the window or when the axolotl is flying towards the window.
+I also used an icon in the poster to represent an idea that everyone could understand.
+Other concepts from the book were also implemented regarding line boldness, time, and motion.

 ### Reflection: